-The authors acknowledge funding from the Berkeley Center for Equitable Growth, the European Research Council (Grants 340831 and 856455), the Ford Foundation, the Sandler Foundation, the Sloan Foundation, and the Institute for New Economic Thinking.
+\We acknowledge funding from the Berkeley Center for Equitable Growth, the European Research Council (Grants 340831 and 856455), the Ford Foundation, the Sandler Foundation, the Sloan Foundation, and the Institute for New Economic Thinking.
 This article draws from recent work in Alvaredo et al. (2016, 2017, 2018, 2018b).
-We are grateful for comments from two anonymous reviewers.
+We are grateful for comments to the editors and to two anonymous referees.